Parental Links under review!

 I noted that Mary Sanderson was left a widow, at less than ten years of marriage with 4 young children, I considered her an unfortunate victim of circumstance, but later, by finding out more about her circumstances, of those around her, and family relationships, my opinion changed.

 Although Jonathan was from a respectable background, and probably comfortable by the standards of the time, he did not leave a will, which has always seemed strange.
-Operating a cutlery operation from a good size premises, surely this would have been a prudent step to take.
+Operating a cutlery business from a good size premises, surely this would have been a prudent step to take.

 Having investigated further, when Mary remarried to Joshua Hartley also a cutler, but apparently not from Bradfield. she was already pregnant, with her 5th child.
 The child was born ….followed by a further four children.